 We support the technology and resources secured by our members through LOUIS by providing solutions and customizing services.
 We maximize the purchasing power of our members by negotiating lower prices.
 We provide professional development opportunities to ensure our members get the most benefit from the technology and resources purchased.

 We foster communities to provide our members a space in which to share, learn, teach, and question.
 Each community is set up specifically for groups with common interests and goals to encourage dialog and communication.
 Communication is paramount to success, and these communities have contributed greatly to our success through the sharing of expertise and ideas.

 The consortium is directed by the Associate Commissioner for LOUIS and is governed by the Louisiana Board of Regents, under the oversight of the Statewide Programs Committee.
-The Associate Commissioner for LOUIS reports to the Commissioner of Higher Education.
 The Executive Board serves as an advisory body to the Board of Regents and through the Associate Commissioner for LOUIS, regularly reports to the Commissioner of Higher Education.